isoopod/Pack/docs/Datatypes/Primitives.md

 ## Any

 The Any datatype attempts to automatically encode any value inserted, at the cost of a much higher overhead.
-Currently, Any has no optimizations for tables, treating them all as `[any]: any` (2 bytes of overhead for each key-value pair) and does not support metatables or functions.
+Currently, Any has few optimizations for tables, treating them all as arrays of any when possible (1 byte overhead for each value), otherwise falling back to a map of `[any]: any` (2 bytes of overhead for each key-value pair) and does not support metatables or functions.

 ## BitField